tomaslibal/onlineformsmarker/README.md

 ### Title

 ```
-# Title of several words...
+(title Title of several words)
 ```

+Title is specified in a bracket-notation as well with the keyword "title" followed by text.

 Form class
 ----------